TaoELi/fdtd_bath/README.md

 - [implementation_2025](./implementation_2025/)

-This folder contains the input and postprocessing files for the initial implementation of the FDTD-Bath approach.
+This folder contains the input and postprocessing files for the initial implementation of the FDTD-Bath approach:

+Tao E. Li.
+"FDTD with Auxiliary Bath Fields for Condensed-Phase Polaritonics: Fundamentals and Implementation". [arXiv:2505.23963](https://arxiv.org/abs/2505.23963) (2025)